jmaas/rsyslog-configs/README.md

 logmanagement-rsyslog
 =====================

 This repository contains rsyslog configuration files useful in many logmanagement environments.
 The goal is to have a set of easily reusable configuration files that are tested, proven and well documented.
-For these configurations to be really useful in real world environments sufficient attention to issues related to confidentiality, integrity, authenticity and scalability have been given.
+For these configurations to be really useful in real world environments sufficient attention to issues related to confidentiality, integrity, authenticity and scalability has been given.

 Contributing